-Review of the Application: Upon receipt of the completed application, county staff will review the proposed entrance to assure conformance with all applicable requirements.
-Proposed driveway locations will be checked for required sight distance, distances from intersections and adjacent entrances, required frontage for number of driveways on the property and for adequate roadside drainage capacity.
+Review of the Application: Upon receipt of the application, staff will review the proposed entrance to assure conformance with all applicable requirements.
+Applicants should stake the location of the requested entrance within one day of filing the application.
+Proposed entrance locations will be checked for required sight distance, distances from intersections and adjacent entrances, required frontage for number of entrances on the property and for adequate roadside drainage capacity.

+Due to the likeliness of damage to the entrance during the construction of homes and businesses, there are two required inspections.
+Public Works will attempt to inspect the work while it is in progress in an effort to avoid costly repairs or reconstruction.
 Notify Public Works at least two days in advance of installing the entrance.
-Public Works will attempt to inspect the work while it is in progress in an effort to avoid costly repairs or reconstruction.

 Initial Inspection: When culvert installation is part of the entrance permit, the initial inspection is performed after the culvert is installed.
 This inspection is to ensure proper location, workmanship, materials, elevation and drainage.
 To schedule this inspection, the applicant must notify Public Works when the entrance is constructed.
 If no building construction is anticipated in the near future, this will be the final inspection.